fmonper1/fmonper.com-vuepress-old/src/_posts/2020-06-02-Why-vuepress.md

 npm install -D @vuepress/plugin-blog
 ```

-Below you can find my configuration, it's pretty self explanatory, the layout value for the directories is the Vue component that shows our list of posts, and the scopeLayout is the component for the actual post.
+Below you can find an example configuration, it's pretty self explanatory, the layout value for the directories is the Vue component that shows our list of posts, and the scopeLayout is the component for the actual post.

 ```js
 plugins: [